sashinpivotal/dsa-java-review-doc/README.md

 - Create *Employee* class with some fields and methods
 - Write client code that creates and accesses objects of *Employee* class
 - Write test code testing *Employee* class
+- Check in the code to GitHub repo

 ### Concrete steps to take